 REL 600, Old Testament Interpretation.
 This course introduces students to the contents of the Old Testament, the methods of Old Testament interpretation, and the history and religion of ancient Israel.
 The objectives of this course are to provide awareness of the development of Israelite religion; to provide students with a working knowledge of the contents of the Old Testament within its historical and social context and basic exegetical skills; and to provide the student with the interpretive skills necessary for the interpretation of the Old Testament in the context of ministry.
-Carolyn J. Sharp [F], John J. Collins [Sp].
+John J. Collins [F], Carolyn J. Sharp [Sp].

 REL 601, New Testament Interpretation.
 This two-term lecture course introduces students to the critical study of the New Testament through extensive readings, training in exegesis, and seminar discussions.
+The fall term is devoted to the Gospels and Acts.
 The spring term is devoted to a study of the Pauline letters, other epistolary and homiletic literature of the New Testament, and the Book of Revelation.
 The goal of the course is to introduce the student to the New Testament as a Christian canonical collection, but also to its individual works in their historical contexts.
-This course is recommended for those without previous training in New Testament studies.
-John Fitzgerald [F], Harold Attridge [Sp].
+This course is recommended for those without previous training in New Testament Studies.
+Jeremy F. Hultin.